piscosour/piscosour.github.io/_posts/2013-11-24-how-im-writing-my-thesis.md

 ![The Zotero interface allows you to build collections of resources and export references lists for them.](/files/zotero.jpg)

-(The Zotero interface allows you to build collections of resources and export references lists for them.)
+(The Zotero interface allows you to build collections of resources and export reference lists for them.)

 Zotero is also super helpful for writing: the [MS Word Zotero Connector](http://www.zotero.org/support/word_processor_plugin_installation) adds an extra toolbar to your Word layout specifically for citation management.
 This allows you to introduce citations referencing something on the Zotero database directly, then automatically generating a list of references used when you're done, and making it super simple to switch between citation styles like Chicago, APA, MLA, or whatever works for you.
 If this is something that you spend a lot of time thinking about, you need to stop - computers are much better at doing this, and your procrastination time can be better spent elsewhere.

-Additional resources:
+### Additional resources:

 * [Zotero at MIT](http://libguides.mit.edu/zotero)
 * [RefWorks, an alternative reference management tool](http://www.refworks.com/)